0xchase/lecture-4/README.md

  - An absolute path starts from a crate root by using a crate name or a literal crate.
  - A relative path starts from the current module and uses self, super, or an identifier in the current module.

-For example, from the previous `lib.rs` we could reference `Rect` with
+To show an example of this...

-*Tree2.rs example*
+*Add create_rectangle*

-To make this example compile, each nested module and function must be marked as `pub`.
+However, this example won't compile as is.
+Remember, that rust keeps definitions private unless they are specifically marked as public, so each nested module and function must be marked as `pub`.

 We can also construct relative paths using the `super` or `self` keywords.
 Here's an example of the former.

-*Tree3.rs example*
+*Add relative reference*

 #### Using pub with structs and enums